-This quote from Cajetan is interesting for a number of reasons.
-Cardinal Cajetan is primarily remembered as the papal legate that officially questioned Luther in Augsburg in 1518.
-Cajetan represents what a leading, educated, 16th Century Roman Catholic believed about the inter-testamental books.
+Cardinal Cajetan is mostly remembered as the papal legate that officially questioned Martin Luther in Augsburg in 1518.
+Cajetan though is far more interesting for his representation what a leading, educated, sixteenth century Roman Catholic believed about the Apocrypha (the inter-testamental / Deuterocanonical books).
 Cajetan's views on the canon and textual criticism have some similarities to Luther's, and this often confounds those who attack Luther to no end.
 How is it Luther was so evil about the canon of sacred scripture, yet a leading Roman Catholic contemporary isn't?
 Over the years, I've been given various answers from Rome's defenders about Cajetan.
 Recently though, I came across an explanation for the Cajetan quote above I've never heard before:

 Cajetan's biblical commentaries occasioned no little admiration.
 From Luther, there is a recorded remark, "Cajetan, in his later days, has become Lutheran."
 Considerable zeal was expended by Ambrosius Catharinus, O.P., against the exegetical work of his retired Master General.
 Catharinus submitted a denunciation before the still acerbic faculty in Paris and proceedings began that could have led to another book-burning Clement VII intervened in a letter to the Parisian professors in September, 1533, to protect the man who was by then the Pope's regular source of valued theological advice.
 Proceedings were halted at this time in Paris, but not before an open letter of the Parisian theologians had begun to circulate listing the censurable propositions excerpted from the commentaries.
 The Sorbonne masters charged Cajetan with imprudently taking these notions from Erasmus or even Luther.
 The letter ended with a stinging rebuke of Cajetan's rashness in abandoning the long approved Vulgate text to base his work on new versions in no way guaranteed for their exactness.
 In 1534 a Wittenberg printer, no doubt with considerable glee over this discomfiture of Luther's old adversary, brought out the open letter in pamphlet form.
 Catharinus published his criticisms of Cajetan's commentaries in 1535, revised and expanded them in 1542, and obtained a censure by the Paris faculty against Cajetan's biblical works in August, 1544.

 The specific charges brought against Cajetan concerned the reservations and plain doubts he had expressed about the apostolic origin of the final eleven verses of Mark's gospel, the story of the adultress in John 8, and five whole epistles of the New Testament (Hebrews, James, Jude, and 1 and 2 John).
 These views were especially serious in Cajetan's case, since he had laid down the rule that apostolic authorship or direct approval by an apostle was normative for inclusion in the New Testament canon.
-Following Jerome, Cajetan also relegated the deuterocanonical books of the Old Testament to a secondary place where they could serve piety but not the teaching of revealed doctrine.
+Following Jerome, Cajetan also relegated the deuterocanonical books of the Old Testament to a secondary place where they could serve piety but not the teaching of revealed doctrine (Jared Wicks tr., Cajetan Responds: A Reader in Reformation Controversy pp.36-37).

 5 comments: